rickyree/personal-projects/README.md

 #### Files
 redditscraper_notifier.py : notifies the user when there is a new post in r/minecraft, then the program terminates (r/minecraft is chosen as there is a lot of new posts per time).

-redditscraper_top3posts.py : returns the title, content, votes and comments of the top 3 posts of a reddit thread chosen by the user.
+redditscraper_top3posts.py : returns the title, content, votes and comments of today's top 3 posts of a reddit thread chosen by the user.
 For example, enter 'minecraft' to obtain a summary of the top 3 posts of r/minecraft.

 ### - Income Predictor -